yannbertrand/sails-basic-views-project/README.md

 **Warning**, GET, POST, PUT, and DELETE routes will be generated, don't forget to limit these in production.

-You can disable them in `config/blueprints.js` and set `action` to `false`.
+You can disable them in the `config/blueprints.js` file and set `action` to `false`.

 ### The Blueprint Actions

-These are basic actions binded to a controller if you've used the API generator Here is the list of actions concerned:
+These are basic actions binded to a controller if you've used the API generator.
+Here is the list of actions concerned:

 * find